 It is not a new spectacle for ministers to shelter an unpopular and an unjust action by the authority of parliament.
 Had it rested on their individual responsibility, were their names alone to be blackened with all its infamy, they would have shrunk from its performance.
-But when they can seduce or persuade a large assembly to sanction the deed, the infamy becomes so divided, and so small a porassembly, under the influence of the crown, may be considered as a convenient instrument for executing all its unjust or oppressive measures.
+But when they can seduce or persuade a large assembly to sanction the deed, the infamy becomes so divided, and so small a portion falls to each individual's share, that a large assembly, under the influence of the crown, may be considered as a convenient instrument for executing all its unjust or oppressive measures.
 We have seen how the assembly for Hannover is formed.
 If the parliaments which the monarchs may give to other countries be formed in a similar manner, they will only be a more secure means of carrying into execution unjust decrees.
 They will be what our House of Commons has sometimes been described to be,-a control upon the people, not a control for them.